 Today, engineers are working longer and harder than ever.
 A simple afternoon phone call about a product issue turns into a fire drill, deprioritizing all other work.
 Soon it escalates into staying at the office late, or worse yet, the entire weekend.

 Unfortunately, this scenario is all too familiar for engineers.
-For many, the root cause might seem to be layoffs sparked by the recession.
-To start identifying the root of the problem, the impact of layoffs on the engineering organization is a good place to begin.
+Many believe the root cause is layoffs sparked by the recession.
+To start identifying the root of the problem, the impact of layoffs on engineering organizations is a good place to begin.

-Because many engineering organizations are running lean, they have fewer people to carry the same workload.
+Because many engineering organizations run lean, they have fewer people to carry the same workload.
 That translates into an incremental increase in the amount of work for every engineer.
 Some go from eight to ten hours in their workday.
-Others shift from ten to twelve hours.
+Others see shifts from ten to twelve hours.
 But that doesn’t account for the occasional fire drill that disrupts all other work.
-Where does the spike come from?
+Where do these spikes come from?

 The Inherent Nature of Engineering a New Product

 Designing new products often involves the development of new systems, hardware and many other things.
 Anything that is new in that development effort will likely have issues at some point.
 The key question is this: when are they caught and subsequently fixed?

 Analysis, testing, qualification, certification and other efforts are made to catch any issues as early as possible.
 However, despite all these efforts, some of those issues will proceed unchecked past design release.
 Later in the development process, those issues turn into full-blown problems.
 No matter whether they are caught in sourcing, production or even after delivery or launch, problems return to engineering as fire drills in the form of design rework.

 The Impossibility of Planning for Design Rework